coolhead/flint-docs/01.getting_started/06.atom/docs.md

     category: docs
 ---

-To dramatically reduce efforts to develop new flintbits we have come up with package for [Atom](https://atom.io) text editor.
+To revolutionize the way automation workflows are designed and to reduce efforts to develop new Flintbits (workflows) we have come up with package for [Atom](https://atom.io) text editor.

 [Flint Atom package](https://atom.io/packages/flint-atom) can be installed on Atom 1.0 or greater.